RxmTaco/HaalariLED/README.md

 - Default configuration for an 8x32 display, with the ability to chain multiple displays.
 - Supports capital Latin letters and most symbols; automatically converts lowercase letters to uppercase.
 - Unsupported characters are displayed as '?'.
+- Output current is limited in firmware.
+Default limit is 1.0A

 ## Getting Started